shafin-156/System-Utilities-Scripts/Github Uploader/README.md

 1. **Git Bash / PortableGit**
    - Required to run the script and handle Git commands (if needed).
-   - Download the Git Bash Portable here: [https://git-scm.com/install/windows](https://git-scm.com/install/windows)
+   - Download the Git Bash Portable from here: [https://git-scm.com/install/windows](https://git-scm.com/install/windows)

 2. **Python 3.7 or newer**
    - Make sure Python is installed and **added to your Windows PATH** during installation.